athulyaesther777/Learn-Python-With-Me-/README.md

 In Python, a dictionary is a collection of key-value pairs, where each key is unique.
 This section covers how to create and access elements in a dictionary, as well as handle missing keys gracefully using the get method.
 The example demonstrates initializing a dictionary with day abbreviations as keys and their full names as values, accessing values using keys, and handling missing keys to avoid errors.

 part 15
 The while loop in Python repeatedly executes a block of code as long as a specified condition is True.
 It’s useful for scenarios where the number of iterations is not known beforehand.
-Here are some examples demonstrating different usages of the while loop
+Here are some examples demonstrating different usages of the while loop.

+Part 16: Building a Basic Game
+In this section, we explore how to create a simple guessing game using Python.
+You'll learn to utilize while loops and conditional statements to build a game where the user must guess a predefined word within a limited number of attempts.
+This exercise demonstrates fundamental programming concepts such as loops, conditionals, and user input handling, providing a fun and interactive way to apply your Python knowledge.